Blog

 Apprenticeship Requirements

 Apprentice labor must be used by any contractor or subcontractor with at least 4 workers employed onsite.
-In 2023, apprentices must perform 12.5% of the total labor hours of construction, revision, or repair work.
-In 2024, that number increases to 15%.
+Apprentices must perform at least 15% of the total labor hours of construction, revision, or repair work.
 Total labor hours exclude any hours worked by foremen, superintendents, owners, or persons employed in a bona fide executive, administrative, or professional capacity.

 What is a qualified apprentice?